Sansi00/Sansi-Cybersecurity-Portfolio/README.md

 I am a junior Cybersecurity student passionate about defending digital systems and automating security workflows.
 I build tools, labs, and scripts to detect, analyze, and mitigate threats, and I’m actively exploring SOC operations, incident response, and penetration testing.

 ## Objective
-Seeking a Tier-1 SOC Analyst or cybersecurity internship where I can apply SIEM log analysis, incident triage, and automation skills to reduce mean time to detect and respond.
+Seeking a Tier-1 SOC Analyst or cybersecurity internship to leverage hands-on experience in SIEM log analysis, incident triage, and automation.
+Skilled in ethical hacking, lab environments, and threat mapping, with a track record of building secure systems and accelerating detection and response workflows.
 Available for summer internships and part-time roles.